OutSystems/docs-product/src/security/impact-factory-settings.md

 platform-version: o11
 figma: https://www.figma.com/design/rEgQrcpdEWiKIORddoVydX/Managing-the-Applications-Lifecycle?node-id=3265-714&t=D4PV7CTOyfcxYPJQ-0
 ---
-# Impacts of removing unsafe directives
+# Impacts of removing unsafe directives (Reactive Web Apps Only)

 A Content Security Policy (CSP) helps to prevent attacks from untrusted sources.
 Your policy should detect and mitigate these attacks.